|Value||Eligibility||Open date||Close date|

 VIII. any other provision as indicated in these terms that would lead to termination.

-c.
-Where a student is found guilty of serious misconduct, withdraws from the relevant course, or does successfully undertake the visit, the University reserves the right to request that any Scholarship funds paid to the Scholarship recipient be reimbursed.
+d.
+Where a student is found guilty of serious misconduct or the Scholarship is terminated under any instance in the Termination Clause of these terms and conditions, the University reserves the right to request that any Scholarship funds paid to the Scholarship recipient be reimbursed.